Pepperit is a full-service marketing agency in Sydney. Oh wait, you know that.

 But perhaps you don’t know that 2020 marks pepper’s 10-year anniversary?
 In that 10 years, pepper has evolved into a full-service marketing agency, delivering exceptional marketing solutions for many types of businesses.
 We are 90+ years of experienced marketers, designers and developers and needed to reflect this experience in a grown-up way.

-As a marketing agency, what do you do when a global pandemic (no mention of that ‘C’ word) thwarts your plans for client meetings, keynote presentations and holding breakfast seminars for industry?
+As a digital marketing agency, what do you do when a global pandemic (no mention of that ‘C’ word) thwarts your plans for client meetings, keynote presentations and holding breakfast seminars for industry?
 Turning lemons into martinis, we carpe diemed the heck out of the circumstances and decided to go full throttle on our own rebrand project that had been simmering on the back of the old stove for a few months.
 A significant driver in our rebrand was acknowledging a shift in our business operations, from our beginnings as an IT-centric agency to a full-service marketing agency, as digital marketing became more sophisticated and integrated into other aspects of many businesses.

 We also made a conscious change in flipping the conversation to be about our clients, not ourselves.